linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

     5. MySQL, Redis

 - A new sample application - MovieChat - that has all the features required from conformance validation perspective

+## Non-goals
+It is a non-goal for this project to provide an application that is expected to be a part of Linkerd application architecture (control / data plane).
+This project in no way shall directly affect the way Linkerd functions.
+Unlike the existing integration tests, the e2e tests for conformance in this project are not expected to be a part of the Linkerd CI workflow either.
+These tests shall run as a stand-alone component such that it can interact with a k8s cluster.

 # Design proposal